ABOUT OUR TRIPS |

 Northern Lakes Canoe Base (NLCB) offers three general types of trips, varying in length from 3-10 days in the woods (4-11 days total, including a pre-trip planning and training day).
 The in-the-woods experience is very similar for each type of trip.

 Standard Trip – These trips are scheduled in advance throughout the summer and advertised through our council camp guide each spring.
 In-council girls often sign up for these trips individually or with a friend, and they are matched with up to six other girls who signed up for the same session.
 They range from a Get Your Feet Wet session (3 days in the woods) to an Old Pro session (10 days in the woods).
 Girls are typically dropped off by a parent at the Canoe Base outside of Ely, MN, on arrival day, and picked up on departure day.
 We also offer a Women in the Wilderness session each year for adult women who have always wanted to go on a BWCAW trip.
 The per-day cost for a Standard Trip is the same as the per-day cost for a Flex Trip.
 All-girl standard trips always have two trained guides.
-The council camp guide is available in February or March every year at our Council website.
+Our council's Program Guide is available in February or March every year at our Council website.

 Flex Trip – These trips are scheduled up to ten months in advance by Girl Scout troops or council-sponsored groups from Girl Scout councils across the country.
-The adults who are traveling with the troop or group typically go on the trip with the girls, and groups larger than 8 are split into smaller crews to comply with BWCAW leave-no-trace regulations.
+The adults who are traveling with the troop or group typically go on the trip with the girls, and groups larger than 8 are split into smaller crews to comply with BWCAW's Leave-No-Trace regulations.
 Flex Trips are typically 5 days in the woods (6 days total).
 The per-day cost for a Flex Trip is the same as the per-day cost for a Standard Trip.
 Flex trips with adults have one or two trained guides.
-All-girl flex trips always have two trained guides.
-While we know moms/dads and daughters often want to be in the same crew, we have seen that oftentimes splitting up moms and daughters leads to a surprising amount of growth.
+All-girl Flex Trips always have two trained guides.
+While we know moms/dads and daughters often want to be in the same crew, we have seen that splitting up moms and daughters leads to a surprising amount of growth.
 We even encourage you to consider splitting up into an all-adult crew and an all-youth crew!
 Contact us now to start looking at possible dates for next summer.
 These trips are also called Getaways on GSUSA’s website.

 Destination – These trips are offered through GSUSA’s travel program for older girls, attracting individuals from all over the country.
 They fly into Minneapolis, where they are met by our staff, who escort the girls as they rock-climb and kayak in Duluth, and then drive to Ely for a 7- or 10-day wilderness canoe trip.
 These trips typically go into Quetico Provincial Park, the Canadian wilderness area adjoining the BWCAW.
 Destination trips are all-youth trips, so they are accompanied by two trained guides.
 Girls apply for Destinations in the fall, but should feel free to contact us later, as we often have openings even in springtime.